 Getting your account funded in the first place is the hardest part.
 Once you find a way to load your Neteller or Skrill account, you will have no problems funding your betting account and getting paid.
 Both e-wallets also offer prepaid debit cards attached to your balance.
 These cards can then be used to make purchases online and in the real world.

-Gambling Laws in Bangladesh
+Bangladesh Gambling Laws

 The laws that govern gambling in Bangladesh are severely outdated and unable to properly address online betting in the digital age.
-The Public Gambling Act of 1867 (see it here) was written 150 years ago and includes a sweeping prohibition on nearly all forms of gambling other than state-sanctioned lotteries and horse racing tracks.
+The Public Gambling Act of 1867 was written 150 years ago and includes a sweeping prohibition on nearly all forms of gambling other than state-sanctioned lotteries and horse racing tracks.
 If gambling takes place anywhere else, it is considered a criminal act resulting in relatively minor fines and short jail stints.

 There are two key pieces of text in the law that outline gambling offenses.
 One of these applies to those who operate “gaming houses” while the other applies to those who are found in gaming houses.
 In short, they have one punishment for those who operate gambling games and another for those who participate.